EvanORiordan/evoUGjava/README.md

-Evolutionary Ultimatum Game
+Evolutionary UG/DG project

-The code files required to recreate the results recorded in the "Fairness in the Dictator Game with Edge Weight Learning" paper are DGAlgorithmPaper1.java and Player.java.
-These files are located in the src folder.
+Files required to recreate results of "Fairness in the Dictator Game with Edge Weight Learning" paper: src/DGAlgorithmPaper1.java src/Player.java

-To run the algorithm, execute the DGAlgorithmPaper1.java file.
-In DGAlgorithmPaper1.main(), assign parameter values (runs, ROC, rows, gens and EPR) and choose whether to run an experiment or an experiment series.
-If experiment series, choose which parameter you wish to varying across the series.
-An simple example of an experiment series is to run 5 experiments with the settings runs=1000, ROC=0.1, rows=10, gens=10000 and EPR=5, with ROC varying by 0.005 per experiment.
+How to run:
+In DGAlgorithmPaper1.main(), assign values to fundamental parameters: runs, ROC, rows, gens, EPR.
+Assign value to experiment_series.
+If experiment_series set to true, assign values to varying_parameter, num_experiments and variation to indicate which parameter will be varied across the experiment series, by how much per experiment and how many experiment will take place respectively.

+Example experiment settings: runs=1000, rows=20, gens=15000, EPR=10, ROC=0.02, experiment_series=false.

+Example experiment series settings: runs=1000, rows=10, gens=10000, EPR=5, ROC=0.01, experiment_series=true, varying_parameter=ROC, num_experiments=5, variation=0.005.

 If recreating the results obtained from DGAlgorithmPaper1.java, please cite the following paper: insertLinkToPaperHere.